dailystory/docs/articles/changelog/2020/april.md

 	description: 'Product Updates for April 2020'
 }
 # DailyStory Product Updates for April 2020
+## April 23, 2020
+* updates to web form to manage picklist

 ## April 22, 2020
 * bug in regex to match css for single or double quote
 * update web form url paths